Who We Are

 Past Presidents’ Council

-Following the 2017 convention, during the afternoon of July 23, a tree dedication ceremony took place at the Past Presidents’ Oak Grove at the Guelph Arboretum.
-Two Bur Oaks (Quercus macrocarpa) that had been planted earlier in the month were dedicated to mark the passing this year of Ed Endersby (President 1980) and Ken Fink (2008).
+Prior to the 2019 convention, during the afternoon of June 29, a tree dedication ceremony took place at the Past Presidents’ Oak Grove at the Guelph Arboretum.
+Two Bur Oaks (Quercus macrocarpa) that had been planted earlier were dedicated to mark the passing of John Smith (President 1969/70) and Kathleen Petrie (President 2000).

 The Past Presidents’ Council was created in 1964.